dagger/dagger/docs/guides/logdebug/1241-dagger-cloud-debugging.md

 ---
-slug: /1241/dagger-cloud
+slug: /1241/dagger-cloud-debugging
 displayed_sidebar: "0.2"
 ---

-# Dagger Cloud
+# Debugging with Dagger Cloud

 Dagger Cloud is under development, but we have just released the first telemetry feature!